 Amusement parks and fun fairs can also apply for a licence for non-money prize machines and other kinds of game machines and devices from which players can win goods.

 Submit applications for game machine or device licences or licences for a hand-operated wheel of fortune to the police department whose jurisdiction covers the site in which the machine is located.
-Licences can be granted for a maximum period of one year.
+Licences can be granted for a maximum period of two years.
 If you wish to continue to keep the machine available, you must submit a new application.